 The Health Unit is governed by a Board of Health, consisting of 13 members (i.e. 7 municipal representatives and 6 provincial representatives).
 Visit the Board of Health section of our website.

 Public health is focused on the whole population and our work is part of the daily lives of the people we serve in Leeds, Grenville and Lanark.
 Public health programs and services have made the cars we drive and the food we eat safer; they have protected us from infectious diseases and environmental threats to health.
 Public health interventions have created healthier environments to support and inform choices about risks, including those related to tobacco, alcohol and other substances.
 Public health also impacts communities, by developing healthier built environments, responding to public health emergencies, and promoting social conditions that improve health.

 Public health priorities are established by the provincial government for all local public health organizations in Ontario, whose legislative mandate comes from the Health Protection and Promotion Act (HPPA).
 The purpose of the HPPA is to “provide for the organization and delivery of public health programs and services, the prevention of the spread of disease and the promotion and protection of the health of the people of Ontario.”

-The Minister of Health and Long-Term Care, under the authority of the HPPA, publishes Standards for Public Health Programs and Services.
+The Minister of Health and Long-Term Care, under the authority of the HPPA, publishes the Ontario Public Health Standards: Requirements for Programs, Services and Accountability.
 These standards are the minimum programs and services that all Boards of Health in Ontario must deliver.